-- 11.1.
-Council will provide to the Mayor a maintained vehicle up to the value of the applicable Australian Taxation Office's Luxury Car Tax Thresholds, with a fuel card for all official and personal use. - 11.2.
-A parking space at Council's offices will be reserved for the Mayor's council-issued vehicle for use on official business, professional development and attendance at the Mayor's office. - 11.3.
-Council will provide the Mayor with a furnished office incorporating a computer configured to council's standard operating environment, telephone and meeting space. - 11.4.
-The services of a suitably qualified and experienced Executive Assistant. - 11.5.
-As per Section 4, staff in the mayor's office are expected to work on official business only, and not for matters of personal or political interest, including campaigning. - 11.6.
-The Mayor will also be provided with the following: - Mayoral Chain of Office for official/ceremonial use. - Refreshments cabinet located in the Mayoral Office which will be maintained and stocked by Council. - Provision of tea, coffee and refreshments to the Mayor when fulfilling his/her Mayoral duties, as required. - An appropriate diary, in hardcopy to assist in the conduct of civic duties. - Presentation gifts, e.g. ties, scarves, books etc., for own use and presentations as appropriate.
+- 11.1 Council will provide to the Mayor a maintained vehicle up to the value of the applicable Australian Taxation Office's Luxury Car Tax Thresholds, with a fuel card for all official and personal use.
+The vehicle provided to the Mayor will be consistent with the types of vehicles available under Council's internal policies and procedures and Net Zero Emissions and Water Efficiency Strategy. - 11.2 A parking space at Council's offices will be reserved for the Mayor's Council-issued vehicle for use on official business, professional development and attendance at the Mayor's office. - 11.3 Council will provide the Mayor with a furnished office incorporating a computer configured to Council's standard operating environment, telephone and meeting space. - 11.4 The services of a suitably qualified and experienced Executive Assistant. - 11.5 As per Section 4, staff in the Mayor's office are expected to work on official business only, and not for matters of personal or political interest, including campaigning. - 11.6 The Mayor will also be provided with the following: - Mayoral Chain of Office for official/ceremonial use - refreshments cabinet located in the Mayoral Office which will be maintained and stocked by Council - provision of tea, coffee and refreshments to the Mayor when fulfilling their Mayoral duties, as required - an appropriate diary, in hardcopy to assist in the conduct of civic duties - presentation gifts, e.g., ties, scarves, books etc., for own use and presentations as appropriate.